 Next, pour the batter into the loaf pan and bake it for 1 hour and 15 minutes or until a toothpick comes out clean.

-Put the cake on a rack and let it cool almost completely before removing from the pan and parchment paper.
-Take out the beautiful keto pound cake and set it on a large serving plate or the cooling rack to frost.
+Put the lemon cream cheese pound cake on a rack and let it cool almost completely before removing it from the pan and parchment paper.
+Take out the beautiful keto cream cheese pound cake and set it on a large serving plate or the cooling rack to frost.

 How to make the sugar-free frosting

 Again, this cream cheese frosting is super easy to make and use to decorate the low carb lemon cake.
-It’s quick and easy to use a hand mixer to mix all ingredients until smooth.
-Then, use a knife or icing spatula and spread it over the top of the pound cake.
+It's quick and easy to use a hand mixer to mix all ingredients until smooth.
+Then, use a knife or icing spatula and spread it over the top of the lemon keto dessert.

-Lastly, slice it evenly into 16 pieces and serve for breakfast, dessert, or even high tea!
+Lastly, slice the keto lemon cake with cream cheese frosting evenly into 16 pieces and serve for breakfast, dessert, or even high tea!

 💭 Top tips